Colorectal cancer affects the large intestines.

 At Nagourney Cancer Institute, we recommend colon cancer treatment regimens based upon the observed patterns of cell death in your cancer cells following exposure to drugs in our laboratory.

-As a colorectal cancer patient, you may be responsive to several different drugs or combinations.
-Selecting the most effective, least toxic drug regimen may offer an advantage to you as you confront this disease.
+As a colon or rectal cancer patient, you may be responsive to several different drugs or combinations.

 I was diagnosed with Stage 4 Colon Cancer in late August 2013.
 On September 4, 2013, I was scheduled for surgery to remove the large tumor in my lower colon.